 In the end, the interviewer wants to get to know you as a person and what you have to offer to the company.

 If you feel uncomfortable with what you are saying because you are trying hard to impress, chances are that the interviewer will feel the same way.
 Ask your friend or colleague to give you feedback and go through sample questions so that you are prepared for the topics that may come up.

 The top 8 interview questions and how to answer themOn top of practising in advance, you want to make sure you that you are indeed answering what you have been asked.
 If you are not sure you understood the question, it is okay to ask for clarification.
 It will demonstrate that you are actively engaging with the conversation, and will look much better than simply answering the wrong question.

 The below video highlights how you can adapt your body language to get the best out of your next job interview.
 We will summarize the main points highlighted in the video below.

-1. Adopt an engaged posture (lean in towards the interviewer)
+1. Adopt an engaged posture (lean in towards the interviewer).

-2. Appear calm and relaxed
+2. Appear calm and relaxed.

-4. Mirror the interviewer
+4. Mirror the interviewer.

-5. Get your eye contact right (not too much, not too little.)
+5. Get your eye contact right (not too much, not too little).

 6. Avoid lying signals (touching your nose or face, glancing off to the side).